reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 As briefly mentioned in the beginning `RestTemplate` is a higher-level construct which makes use of a lower-level HTTP client.

+Starting with Spring 5, the `RestTemplate` class is in maintenance mode.
+The non-blocking and [reactive](https://spring.io/reactive) `WebClient` is provided by the Spring framework as a modern alternative to the `RestTemplate`.

+`WebClient` offers support for both synchronous and asynchronous HTTP requests and streaming scenarios.
+Therefore, `RestTemplate` will be marked as deprecated in a future version of the Spring Framework and will not contain any new functionalities.

-`RestTemplate` is deprecated in favor of the reactive `WebClient` which is more performant.
-It is based on the thread-per-request model.
+`RestTemplate` is based on a thread-per-request model.
 Every request to `RestTemplate` blocks until the response is received.
 As a result, applications using `RestTemplate` will not scale well with an increasing number of concurrent users.

-The official Spring documentation also advocates using `WebClient` instead of `RestTemplate`. `WebClient` has all the capabilities of `RestTemplate`.
-But it also has asynchronous capabilities and supports a functional style of programming.
+The official Spring documentation also advocates using `WebClient` instead of `RestTemplate`.

 However, `RestTemplate` is still the preferred choice for applications stuck with an older version(< 5.0) of Spring or those evolving from a substantial legacy codebase.